CollegeOfScripting/JavaScript/README.md

 ## The more you type and write scripts, the better you will be!

+We teach you to make things yourself using JS!
-We use 100% JavaScript Code, with NO outside libraries required at all!
-Just pure JS!
+This is 100% pure JS, with NO outside libraries required.

 You will learn how to make:
 + Calculator